Muhlenberg College

 Exceptions?

-Stock, undesignated epinephrine auto-injectors will be maintained in locked wall cabinets in the Wood Dining Commons and the Generals Quarters within the Segger's Student Union building beginning fall 2019.
+Stock, undesignated epinephrine auto-injectors will be maintained in locked wall cabinets in the Wood Dining Commons and the Generals Quarters within the Seegers Union building.

 13. We have stock, undesignated epinephrine* available for emergency response. *Stock, undesignated epinephrine - Epinephrine that is prescribed to a college or university rather than to a particular student.
 This epinephrine is kept on hand to use for any student that experiences anaphylaxis.